cameronsenese/codecard/README.md

   Use the mobile app to create different template layouts, save them to the Oracle Cloud, and then retreive & apply them to your card's display with the press of a button.
 Ths is the quickest way to get up and running.
   The Code Card mobile app is designed and built using the [Oracle Application Express (APEX)](https://apex.oracle.com/en/) low-code development platform.

-  Click the link above, and follow the 'No Code' instructions.
+  Click [this link](https://developer.oracle.com/codecard), and follow the 'No Code' instructions.

 - **[Configuration Settings](/terminal/)**
   Manage your Code Card configuration via serial connection over USB.
 Settings such as Wi-Fi SSID & Password can be managed via serial connection using the Code Cards integrated CLI.